Joint venture, a foreign adventure

 Different countries have different rules for starting a company.
 The country you have your eye on, for instance, may have different legal forms than the Netherlands.
 Familiarise yourself with foreign legal forms and local laws and regulations and make sure to seek legal and tax advice, preferably with an organisation that knows both the Netherlands and the other country.

 Countries eager to attract foreign investors often have an investment agency.
 Familiarise yourself with the investment rules in your country of choice.
-Some governments, for instance, set requirements for the share ratio within a joint venture, demanding that the local company own at least 51% of the joint venture and that foreign companies own no more than 49%.
 These requirements vary from country to country.
 Agencies can help you navigate procedures and provide information about special investment measures, business locations, and economic zones with interesting benefits.